-Most KM support systems that take a single agent approach are User Interface Agents or Information Agents which embody the metaphor of "a personal assistant who is collaborating with the user in the same work environment" [43].
-Virtually all systems in this class are information agents (cp.
-[40]) that typically
+Most KM support systems that take a single agent approach are User Interface Agents or Information Agents.
+A User Interface Agent embodies the metaphor of "a personal assistant who is collaborating with the user in the same work environment" [53].
+Though this rather general definition would comprise agent support for all kinds of KM activities that a knowledge worker can perform (e.g., distribute knowledge, generate new knowledge), virtually all systems in this class are information agents8.
+These agents typically

-- have access to a variety of information sources; - handle a model of the user's information needs and preferences; and - try to provide relevant information to the user in an adequate way, either by filtering incoming information from the sources, or by actively retrieving it.
+- have access to a variety of information sources, - handle a model of the user's information needs and preferences, and - try to provide relevant information to the user in an adequate way, either by filtering incoming information from the sources or by actively retrieving it.